 Balance Sheet and Liquidity

-The company reaffirms its guidance for full year 2016 FFO per diluted share range from the prior range of $1.98 to $2.06 per share to $2.00 to $2.06 per share, which represents an increase of approximately 1% from the prior midpoint.
+The company increased its guidance for full year 2017 FFO per diluted share range from the prior range of $1.98 to $2.06 per share to $2.00 to $2.06 per share, which represents an increase of approximately 1% from the prior midpoint.
 The company's guidance excludes any impact from future acquisitions, dispositions, equity issuances or repurchases, future debt financings or repayments.
 The company will discuss key assumptions regarding the guidance on tomorrow's conference call, as described below.

-The foregoing estimates are forward-looking and reflect management's view of current and future market conditions, including certain assumptions with respect to leasing activity, rental rates, occupancy levels, interest rates and the amount and timing of acquisition and development activities.
+The foregoing estimates are forward-looking and reflect management's view of current and future market conditions, including certain assumptions with respect to leasing activity, rental rates, occupancy levels, interest rates, credit spreads and the amount and timing of acquisition and development activities.
 The company's actual results may differ materially from these estimates.

 American Assets Trust, Inc.